randmeer/keywi/README.md

 make build
 ```

-# FAQ
+## FAQ

 * > Help!
 I accidentally mapped some letter keys and can't type out `keywi -clear` anymore.

-  Either copy the command from this file and paste it into your terminal, or simply delete
+  Either copy the command from the usage section and paste it into your terminal, or simply delete
   `~/Library/LaunchAgents/tv.rande.keywi.plist` using Finder and log out and in again.

 * > Why do I need sudo to install keywi-cli??
 The main selling point is that it doesn't need sudo!

   Well, macOS has no local binary folder in its default PATH, which would be the only binary folder
   make has permission to write in without sudo.
 I will implement adding a local binary folder to PATH,
-  but for now this is the way. `make install` just copies keywi into `/usr/local/bin`.
+  but for now this is the way. `sudo make install` just copies keywi into `/usr/local/bin`.